lochaowei/ml-nanodegree/07.capstone/proposal.md

 | Actual Positive | (TP) <BR>True Positive |(FN)<BR> False Negative|
 | Actual Negative | (FP)<BR> False Positive|(TN)<BR> True Negative |

-Here we select the "Accuracy" and "F1 score" as the classification threshold metrics [6].
+Since the data distribution of "OepnSource" is similar to balanced data, here we select the "Accuracy" and "F1 score" as the classification threshold metrics [6].

 * Accuracy: Accuracy measures how often the classifier makes the correct prediction.
 It’s the ratio of the number of correct predictions to the total number of predictions (the number of test data points).
 The formula is :